DerelictOrg/derelictorg.github.io/docs/building/with-dub.md

 All packages from DerelictOrg are registered in the DUB registry under names that are formatted in a specific format derived from the package name.
 For example, the package DerelictSDL2 is registered as `derelict-sdl2` and the package DerelictGL3 as `derelict-gl3`.
 Every Derelict package under the DerelictOrg umbrella follows that pattern.

 Some people maintain third-party Derelict-style packages, using DerelictUtil as a foundation, outside of the DerelictOrg group.
 Some of these packages are registred with names using a format that puts `derelict-extras` in front of the package name.
 For example, a third-party package called DerelictFoo might be registered as `derelict-extras-foo`.
 While this approach is encouraged, many such packages are still registered as `derelict-foo`.
 Still others might use another format entirely.
-Please be aware that the DerelictOrg maintainers are not responsible for such packages and any support requests should be directed to the person or persons who are via the links to their source repositories from the package pages at the [DUB Package Registry].
+Please be aware that the DerelictOrg maintainers are not responsible for such packages and any support requests should be directed to the person or persons who are responsible via the links to their source repositories from the package pages at the [DUB Package Registry].

-To enable any package from the DUB registry, including the Derelict packages, in a DUB-managed project, simply add the registered package name, coupled with a version string, as a dependency in the project configuration.
+To enable any package from the DUB registry in a DUB-managed project, simply add the registered package name, coupled with a version string, as a dependency in the project configuration.
 For example, a project using both DerelictSDL2 and DerelictGL3 would have something like the following in its configuration:

 **dub.json**
 ```json